Mali entry requirements for Iraq passport holders

 RequirementDetailsStatus

-There is no e-visa or visa on arrival for Iraqi passport holders.
-You must apply through a Malian embassy.
-Start the process at least 6 weeks before your trip to avoid delays.
+Iraqi passport holders cannot use Mali's eVisa system or get a visa on arrival.
+You must apply at a Malian embassy or consulate in advance.
+Start the process at least 4-6 weeks before your trip to account for processing times and potential delays.

 Yellow fever certificate is mandatory

-Mali requires a valid yellow fever vaccination certificate for all travelers.
-Without it, you may be denied entry or quarantined.
-Get the vaccine at least 10 days before departure.
+Without a valid yellow fever vaccination certificate, you will likely be denied entry at Bamako airport.
+Get vaccinated at least 10 days before departure and keep the certificate with your passport.

 What happens at the border